Pros and Cons of Being a Financial Advisor: The Dirty Details Nobody Tells You

 Over time, with hard work, you’ll grow your reputation and brand awareness to smash through any revenue ceiling.

-2. High Growth In This Industry
+2. It's A High Growth Industry.

 According to the BLS, there should be a 15% growth in job opportunities for financial advisors between 2016 and 2026, which is much faster than the average of 7% predicted for all occupations.
 This means an extra 40,400 job opportunities will be added by 2026.